abcpaem/tdd-introduction-example/README.md

 # Introduction to Test Driven Development (TDD)
-The purpose of this project is to show step by step how TDD is made with a simple example.
+The purpose of this project is to show step by step how TDD is made with a simple example in Java.

 **Note:** In order to see the whole process you will need to look at every commit made.